Let's face it. Boredom is not fun. Too much of the same burns out your ability to enjoy, putting you into a bad mood.

 Insufficient serotonin levels are associated with depressive states.
 That's why some of the anti-depressant medications aim to keep serotonin longer in the body.
 These medications aim to help the body's reservoir of serotonin fill up.
-With higher serotonin levels, depressed people seem to feel less down.
-In my office suite, energy therapist Dale Petterson accomplishes the same objective with muscle kinesiology, a magboy magnet, and intention.
-Depressed people, by his measuring system, score their serotonin levels as low as 2-3 on a scale to 10.
-Raising their serotin to 7-10 immediately upgrades their mood.
+With higher serotonin levels, depressed people feel less down.

 Kolb points out that many activities in normal life trigger increases in serotonin.
 He focuses on four: sunshine, exercise, massage and thinking about happy experiences.

-In addition to newness, I would add several others, for instance, winning.
-Whereas depression is associated with low serotonin levels triggered, often, by a sense of loss, winning invites a serotonin boost.
-Winning is a big piece of what makes sports fun to do, and even to watch.
-When my city's football team, the Bronco's, just won a major game, citizens all over the city felt uplifted.
-Serotonin surges kicked in for all of us.
+In addition to augmenting this list with newness, I would add several other activities, for instance, winning.
+Whereas the low serotonin levels of depression can be triggered by a loss, winning invites a serotonin boost.
+Winning consequently factors large in what makes sports fun to do, and even to watch.
+When my city's football team, the Bronco's, win a major game, citizens all over the city feel uplifted.
+Serotonin surges kick in for all the fans.

 Gratitude is another serotonin booster, so the receiver, feeling grateful for your gift, gets to enjoy the lovely feelings of a serotonin surge.
 No wonder birthdays and the holiday season are so full of good cheer!

 No wonder many people like to go shopping when they are feeling bored or down.

 There can be of course too much of a good thing.
 Using shopping, for new things or for new relationships, as an anti-depressant can lead to expensive shopaholic patterns.